withastro/astro/docs/src/pages/en/reference/renderer-reference.md

     return {
       plugins: [myVitePlugin()], // tip: usually this will depend on a Vite plugin
       optimizeDeps: {
-        include: ['my-client-dep'], // tip: it’s always a good idea to specify any client-side hydration deps here },
+        include: ['my-client-dep'], // tip: it's always a good idea to specify any client-side hydration deps here },
       ssr: {
         external: ['my-client-dep/node/server.js'], // tip: use ssr.external in case you encounter code meant only for Node